 Karuk Climate Adaptation Plan

-- Chapter 3: Habitat and Species-Specific Adaptations include a variety of habitats and their cultural importance given climate change impacts
+(See Chapter 3: Habitat and Species-Specific Adaptations include a variety of habitats and their cultural importance given climate change impacts,

-- Chapter 4: Health Impacts and Adaptation Strategies include mental health and culture perspectives
+Chapter 4: Health Impacts and Adaptation Strategies include mental health and culture perspectives, and

 Karuk Cultural Management Zones

 Seasonality and Elevation Dynamics of Cultural Indicators in Karuk Cultural Management Zones